-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and Chapter 10.650, Rules of the Auditor General, and special audit guidance provided by the Office of Early Learning.
-Our responsibilities under those standards and the Uniform Guidance and Chapter 10.650, Rules of the Auditor General, are further described in the Auditors' Responsibilities for the Audit of Compliance section of our report.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and Chapter 10.650, Rules of the Auditor General (Uniform Guidance), and special audit guidance provided by the Office of Early Learning.
+Our responsibilities under those standards and the Uniform Guidance, are further described in the Auditor's Responsibilities for the Audit of Compliance section of our report.